 When and where is The Journey Camp?

-The Journey Camp is held at Toccoa Falls College in Georgia and in Hilton Head Island, SC.
+The Journey Camp is held at Toccoa Falls College in Georgia and Hilton Head Island in South Carolina.
 Staff Training begins on the Friday before Week 1.
 Your summer commitment is complete at the conclusion of Week 4 on Friday at 2:00PM, following breakdown.
 If you hope to work with us, please plan to be a part of ALL staff training.
 Please do NOT apply and ask for an exception, because it is important to attend training.
 All staff are off for the holiday week of July 4, but should plan to report back to camp on Sunday afternoon following the 4th of July.

 Do I need to be at camp the entire summer?